dkaulukukui/docker_gpsd_alpine/README.md

 	> /usr/sbin/chronyd -u chrony -d -x -L 3
  - ERROR response of
  	> 2025-05-28T22:53:23Z Fatal error : refclock driver PPS is not compiled in!

+## Next steps

+- investigate further the GPSD warnings about KPPS and PPS and determine what needs to be done to fix
+- fork repo to use another version of linux (debian based) which may have more default functionality to see if that will fix issues

+## To do once issues are resolved:
+- setup chrony configuration file properly
+- implement startup.sh to launch gpsd and chrony when container is brought up
+- dial back docker --privlidged flag and make sure everything still works
+- setup alpine chrony only container for remote NTP side